 Vodafone operates in Turkey as the second largest Global System for Mobile Communications (GSM).
-With over 18 million customers and various global branches, Vodafone is one of the fastest growing and most profitable at operation companies.
+With over 18 million customers and various global branches, Vodafone is one of the fastest growing and most profitable at telecommunication companies.

 High Value Customers form an indispensable segment for Vodafone because they pay more and help reinforce a specific brand image.